BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_1_Sending_a_Transaction_to_a_Multisig.md

   "descriptor": "sh(multi(2,02da2f10746e9778dd57bd0276a4f84101c4e0a711f9cfd9f09cde55acbdd2d191,02bfde48be4aa8f4bf76c570e98a8d287f9be5638412ab38dede8e78df82f33fa3))#0pazcr4y"
 ```
 However, if it imports an address with type `sortedmulti`, it'll do the right thing, which is the whole point of descriptors!

-> :warning: **VERSION WARNING:** Bitcoin Core only understands the `sortedmulti` descriptor function beginning with v 0.20.0.
-Try and access the descriptor on an earlier version of Bitcoin Core and you'll get an error such as `A function is needed within P2WSH`.

 ## Send to a Multisig Address